 Select the type of gas released.
-Examples of Synthetic Gas include landfill gas, biogas, and manufactured gas based on naphtha.
+An example of Synthetic Gas is manufactured gas based on naphtha.
+Landfill Gas includes biogas.

-General Information for Questions 10, 11, and 12:

-Important Note: Volumes consumed by fire and/or explosion are to be included in the estimated volumes reported.
+Important Note for Questions 10, 11, and 12: Volumes consumed by fire and/or explosion are to be included in the estimated volumes reported.